Johnny Kidd & the Pirates: The later days

-In 1964, the Pirates added organist Vic Cooper to their line-up.
+In 1964, the Pirates added organist Vic Cooper (born 13 December 1943 in Devon) to their line-up.
 The hits again tailed away and the long-awaited debut album, featuring the expanded line-up with Vic Cooper on organ/piano duties, was never mastered for release.
 One step behind the Beatles and losing ground, Kidd abandoned dual-tracking his powerful voice and switched back to R&B, where his vocal strengths lay.
 After 1964's "Always And Ever" (based on “Santa Lucia”), Mick Green left during the summer season at Blackpool and joined Billy J. Kramer and the Dakotas.
 The Tornadoes were on the same bill in Blackpool, so their guitarist Stuart Taylor filled in until Kidd found John Weider, a fan of Green's, to come aboard.

 Eventually the group parted company with Kidd.
 Johnny Spence, Frank Farley and guitarist Jon Morshead (who replaced Weider) continued as The Pirates (keeping the name with Kidd's blessing) and recorded one single, "Shades of Blue", for Polydor before a lack of success calling it a day in mid-1966.
 Kidd, meanwhile, kept recording and gigging with an anonymous group of backing musicians.
-His penultimate single, "It's Got To Be You", and an unreleased version of Otis Redding's "I Can't Turn You Loose" showed that a mix of R&B and soul may have been where his future musical path lay.
+His penultimate single, "It's Got to Be You", and an unreleased version of Otis Redding's "I Can't Turn You Loose" showed that a mix of R&B and soul may have been where his future musical path lay.

 In 1966, one of the anonymous musicians, organist Ray Soaper contacted some mates.
 Mick Stewart (lead guitar), Nick Simper (bass) and Roger Truth (drums) came together with Soper and presented themselves to Kidd as his new Pirates.
 With his newly christened "New Pirates" (necessarily distinguishing them from the other "Pirates"), a revitalised Kidd worked towards a comeback to the point he spoke about the possibility of recording a new album.
 On returning from a cancelled gig at the Imperial in Nelson, he was killed in a car accident near Bury, Lancashire, on 7 October 1966, with companion Nick Simper being injured.

 The group had a new single, "Send For That Girl" (coupled with a version of the Lee Hazlewood–written "The Fool"), which was released posthumously in November but failed to chart.
 This line-up of the Pirates (with John Kerrison replacing Truth at late notice) carried on in tribute once Simper had recovered, though there were no further recordings.
 As the pop scene changed and bookings became harder to obtain, the group split in May 1967.